santibarr/Network_Project/src/README.md

 - Send the optimistically unchoking of a peer

 *What needs improvement*
-We were not able to get the logging for the preferred neighbors, the functionality of the have message, downloading of piece, choking and unchoking, and completion of download.
-We implemented the code for these functionalities, however, we were not able to make them function effectively.
+We encountered issues in capturing logs and having the effective logic for the preferred neighbors, and in the functionality of the 'have' message, piece downloading, and the choking and unchoking processes.
+Although we developed the code for these features, they did not perform as expected.
+The logic for choking and unchoking is contained within the Choke.java and OptUnchoke.java files.
+The logic for the 'have' message and download of pieces is also contained in the PeerConenction.java file.